bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

       ],
     ````

-    The imports the module from the library using the library name surrounded by single quotes.
+    You import the module from the library using the library name surrounded by single quotes.
 Then it adds the module into the list of **imports** of the main app module.
 With this configuration, you have now access to the TreeListComponent anywhere in the main app.

-1. Open the `app.component.html` file and include the component as follows:
+2. Open the `app.component.html` file and include the component as follows:

     ````
     <ng-treelist [options]="options"></ng-treelist>